zendframework/zf2-documentation/docs/languages/en/modules/zend.escaper.escaping-html.rst

 Escaping HTML
 =============

-Probably the most common escaping happens in the HTML Body context.
+Probably the most common escaping happens in the **HTML Body context**.
 There are very few characters with special meaning in this context, yet it is quite common to escape data incorrectly, namely by setting the wrong flags and character encoding.